-Here’s the thing about the element of shape… kids draw shapes all the time.
+Here’s the thing about the element of shape- kids draw shapes all the time.
 Young children naturally draw in two dimensions.
 There are some elements like form and space that can be little more daunting for a student of any age to really understand and illustrate.
 But, shapes?
-The element of shape can be explored and enjoyed by even the youngest artist.
+Exploring types of shapes in art can be enjoyed by even the youngest artist.

 Kids can sink their teeth into this element and enjoy identifying shapes in art work and their environment as well as making their own shapes!

 I love using picture books to introduce concepts to kids.
 Even big kids enjoy listening to a book now and then and I think children’s literature is an easy way to provide some context for concepts.
 The element of shape is no different!
 When a Line Bends a Shape Begins by Rhonda Gowler Greene has been on my bookshelf for years.
-It’s a short, fun way to show that shapes are just an area enclosed by a line.
+It’s a short, fun way to show that shapes are just an area enclosed by a line and talk about types of shapes in art

-Shapes can be categorized in one of two categories; they are either geometric or they are organic.
+Types of shapes in art; they are either geometric or they are organic.

 Geometric shapes tend to have specific names.
 Think along the lines of circles, squares, and rectangles.
-These are the shapes we teach our little ones to identify.
+These are the shapes we teach our little ones to identify early on.

 Organic shapes are the usually free flowing.
 I like to call them “blobs” or “splotches.”
 Shapes like this tend to be curvy and have no specific name.
 Organic shapes are recognizable as a trademark in the work of Henri Matisse.
 Check out these easy paper collages that focus on organic forms that were inspired by Matisse!